deroneriksson/python-wsi-preprocessing/docs/index.md

 ```

 Here we see the #1000 and #1500 tiles ordered by tissue percentage for slide #2.
+Note that the displayed tile rank information is based on score rather than
+tissue percentage alone.

 | **Slide #2, Tissue Percentage #1000** | **Slide #2, Tissue Percentage #1500** |
 | ------------------------ | ------------------------------------ |